OSSVerse/OSSVerse-In-A-Box/setup.md

 7. Enter the webhook URL appended with "api/vi/client/handler" e.g http://sellerwebhook.DOMAINNAME.com/api/v1/client/handler

-8. On comlete execution of script verify that the bpp-network and bpp-client containers are UP and running.
+8. After complete execution of script, verify that the bpp-network and bpp-client containers are UP and running.
 ```
 # docker ps -a
 ```